 Can you fix a broken astronauts glove?
 This is a great STEM challenge for younger children, which encourages them to think about why the glove needs to be airtight, think of a way to fix it and also test their solution.

 Engineer an arm for the Space Station using pneumatics and K’nex.

-This space sensory tub is great for younger children. you could also fill it with magnetic and non magnetic “space junk” for sorting.
+This space sensory tub is great for younger children.
+It can also be filled with magnetic and non-magnetic “space junk” for sorting.

-Make a play doh model of the Earth to show the different layers.
+Make a play-doh model of the Earth to show the different internal layers.

-You can find all my space science investigations and ideas in this space experiments round up post as well.
+You can also find ALL my space science investigations and ideas in my space experiments round-up post.

-If you still need more ideas after all that, these science investigations linked to gravity would work well too!
+If you still need more ideas, my science investigations linked to gravity are all fun follow activities too.